revbayes/revbayes.github.io/tutorials/brownian/index.md

     }

-You may have noticed that we specified in the loop a move for each internal ‘logmass‘.
+You may have noticed that we specified in the loop a move for each internal `logmass`.
 This is because we want to use the MCMC algorithm to integrate over the uncertainty in the states.

 Next, we repeat the same loop but now for the tip nodes.
 Instead of